TehShrike/deepmerge/readme.md

 If an element at the same key is present for both `x` and `y`, the value from `y` will appear in the result.

 Merging creates a new object, so that neither `x` or `y` are be modified.
-However, child objects on `x` or `y` are copied over - if you want to copy all values, you must pass `true` to the clone option.

 merge.all(arrayOfObjects, [options])
 -----------